 |NOTE: In clinical trials, these ranges of daily oral morphine doses were used as a basis for conversion to DURAGESIC.|

 For delivery rates in excess of 100 mcg/hour, multiple systems may be used.

 Avoid the use of DURAGESIC in patients with severe hepatic impairment.
 In patients with mild to moderate hepatic impairment, start with one half of the usual dosage of DURAGESIC.
-Closely monitor for signs of sedation and respiratory depression, including at each dosage increase [see Warnings and Precautions (5.12), Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].
+Closely monitor for signs of sedation and respiratory depression, including at each dosage increase [see Warnings and Precautions (5.14), Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].

 Avoid the use of DURAGESIC in patients with severe renal impairment.
 In patients with mild to moderate renal impairment, start with one half of the usual dosage of DURAGESIC.
-Closely monitor for signs of sedation and respiratory depression, including at each dosage increase [see Warnings and Precautions (5.13), Use in Specific Populations (8.7) and Clinical Pharmacology (12.3)].
+Closely monitor for signs of sedation and respiratory depression, including at each dosage increase [see Warnings and Precautions (5.15), Use in Specific Populations (8.7) and Clinical Pharmacology (12.3)].

 Titration and Maintenance of Therapy

-â€‹The initial DURAGESIC dose may be increased after 3 days based on the daily dose of supplemental opioid analgesics required by the patient on the second or third day of the initial application.
+The dosing interval for DURAGESIC is 72 hours.
+Do not increase the DURAGESIC dose for the first time until at least 3 days after the initial application.
+Titrate the dose based on the daily dose of supplemental opioid analgesics required by the patient on the second or third day of the initial application.

 It may take up to 6 days for fentanyl levels to reach equilibrium on a new dose [see Clinical Pharmacology (12.3)].
 Therefore, evaluate patients for further titration after no less than two 3-day applications before any further increase in dosage is made.

 Base dosage increments on the daily dosage of supplementary opioids, using the ratio of 45 mg/24 hours of oral morphine to a 12 mcg/hour increase in DURAGESIC dose.

-A small proportion of adult patients may not achieve adequate analgesia using this dosing interval and may require systems to be applied at 48 hours rather than at 72 hours, only if adequate pain control cannot be achieved using a 72-hour regimen.
+A small proportion of adult patients may not achieve adequate analgesia using a 72-hour dosing interval and may require systems to be applied at 48 hours rather than at 72 hours, only if adequate pain control cannot be achieved using a 72-hour regimen.
 An increase in the DURAGESIC dose should be evaluated before changing dosing intervals in order to maintain patients on a 72-hour regimen.